Vita3K/Vita3K.github.io/_posts/2018-09-05-Summer-2018-Progress-Report.md

 So the only other option is for us is to _make_ that documentation ourselves.
 Understand the part of the GPU we need by [reverse engineering](https://www.wikiwand.com/en/Reverse_engineering) it outselves.
 Developer [motoharu](https://github.com/motoharu-gosuto) has took on this tedious task and is bringing us closer and closer to understanding the Vita's shaders.
 His work is published [here](https://wiki.henkaku.xyz/vita/SGX543).

 For Vita3K, we have decided to recompile (transform) Vita shaders to a standardized intermediate shader language that is close to low-level assembly, called [SPIR-V](https://www.khronos.org/opengl/wiki/SPIR-V).
-After this, we use already existing [tools](https://github.com/KhronosGroup/SPIRV-Cross) to convert this language to GLSL, a higher-level language that graphics drivers understand (newer hardware undertands SPIR-V too, but we wish to be as compatible as possible with older hardware).
+After this, we use already existing [tools](https://github.com/KhronosGroup/SPIRV-Cross) to convert this language to GLSL, a higher-level language that graphics drivers understand (newer hardware understands SPIR-V too, but we wish to be as compatible as possible with older hardware).

 Most modern emulators forgo this intermediate approach, in favor of directly transpiling to GLSL or similar high-level shader languages themselves, but we thought it was in our best interest to do it this way for various reasons we won't delve into here.

-This PR implements very simple, preliminary/stub shader generation, using the `GXP -> SPIR-V -> GLSL` method described.
+This Pull Request implements very simple, preliminary/stub shader generation, using the `GXP -> SPIR-V -> GLSL` method described.
 So, while not directly affecting games yet, this work is essential for displaying anything in Vita3K, without taking 'shortcuts' by hardcoding shaders as we've been doing.

 Following PRs by VelocityRa improve on this work and lots more work is expected to follow as we understand more about the Vita's shaders and its graphics API and make use of this knowledge in the form of a recompiler.